 I’d love to hear from you!

 Contact Beth for more information and/or to schedule a PATH of Authentic Voice session.
-Until further notice, she works exclusively via Zoom or Skype.
+She works in her studio in Knoxville, TN and via Zoom globally.

 Photo credit: Camille Alfrey, 2018.